MyoniM/edu/README.md

   - Parsers turn strings of characters into meaningful data structures (like a JSON object).
 The returned <br/>

 - `3) Generator` <br/>
-  - Generator takes the parsed object and chages it to the desired language(Javascript) which in turn will be executed to generate a machine code.
+  - Generator takes the parsed object and changes it to the desired language(Javascript) which in turn will be executed to generate a machine code.

 ## Features <br/>
 - null